hmcts/dtspo-daily-monitoring/README.md

 ```

-If your pipeline name has no spaces, e.g. it uses dashes `-`, then just enter it as is without any quotes e.g. `sds-azure-platform`.
+If your pipeline name uses dashes, `-`, and no spaces, then just enter it as is without any quotes e.g. `sds-azure-platform`.

 If your pipeline name has spaces, e.g. `My Pipeline`, then replace the spaces with underscores here, e.g. `My_Pipeline`.